 Please see more information on the REFIT 3 Terms and Conditions(PDF 0.5MB)

-Please see instructions for a Change of PPA provider.
+March 2019: please see instructions for a Change of PPA provider.

 The new REFIT 3 scheme for biomass technologies received state aid clearance from the European Commission in October 2011.
 Please see more information on the State Aid Decision (PDF 1MB) for REFIT 3